 This is not Suresh’s problem, this is applicable to most of the grocery store owners and all of them find it hard to find a solution to the food waste which happens on a day-day basis.

 He made another point “when thousands of people in the world go hungry, it really pains me throw food.
 Wish I can distribute more”.

 Perishable goods like fruits, vegetables, poultry items, etc. have a short shelf life and if not purchased by the customers within this span of time, it ends up being thrown as garbage along with the associated packaging.

-With the pressure to oblige with expiry dates and to respect the customer expectations to only buy fresh produce, grocery food retail stores are under enormous stress to manage the inventory and prevent food wastage.
+With the pressure to oblige with expiry dates and to respect the customer expectations to only buying fresh produce, grocery food retail stores are under enormous stress to manage the inventory and prevent food wastage.

-Ahold Delhaize, one of the Dutch retail companies, reported that total volume of food waste they discarded in 2017 was 5.32 tons of food for every $1.2 million in sales.
-If we extrapolate the same findings to global grocery sales, the food waste would be staggering few billions if not trillions.
+Ahold Delhaize, one of the Dutch retail companies, reported that the total volume of food waste they discarded in 2017 was 5.32 tons of food for every $1.2 million in sales.
+If we extrapolate the same findings to global grocery sales, the food waste would be a staggering few billions if not trillions.